n8n-io/n8n-docs/docs/code-examples/ai-code.md

 > Return a single line of text that has all usernames listed with a comma.
 Each username should be enquoted with a double quotation mark.

 Take a look at the code the AI generates.
-You may need to edit it to ensure the data it returns matches n8n's [data structure](/data/data-structure/).

 This is the JavaScript you need: